yyzhou95/Form-Application/README.md

 # Form-Application

-This simple application contains several parts:

-1. Front end web page with CSS.
+This application contains the front end web pages and back end functions that support user authentication, comment, edit and delete.

+## Dependency

+1. `Bootstrap 4`
-2. Back end functions based on `Node.js` and `express`.
+2. `Node.js`